 People watched with disgust as Number 10 press briefings were flooded with cheap ‘gotcha’-styled questions.
 Questions with very little substance, causing avoidable confusion.

-They read a Sunday Times article which completely mislead the public about the way in which COBR meetings are actually work.
+People read a Sunday Times article which completely misled the public about the way in which COBR meetings actually work.
 Thankfully, the people saw through it.

 The list goes on, so just how couldn’t you lose trust in the press?
 How could anyone claim that the news media retained any hint of credibility?

 It’s easy to gloat at the downfall of the media.
 After all, they had it coming.
-But in a democracy, we shouldn’t exactly see their downfall as a good thing.
+But in a democracy, we shouldn’t necessarily see their downfall as a good thing.

 They really have dropped themselves into a ‘boy who cried wolf’ situation.
 People just don’t know when or when not to trust them anymore, even if they are being fair.